trunkslamchest/mod5_project_backend/README.md

 &nbsp;

   ### Frontend
-  - Clone the most recent branch in this repository
+  - Clone the most recent branch from [The Frontend Repository](https://github.com/trunkslamchest/mod5_project_frontend)
   - Run `npm install` in your bash-enabled terminal to make sure all dependancies are installed

   You can run `npm start` but you will not be able to login and use the application correctly.